-Note that on a large database, many dbtest operations might take a very long time to complete as it is necessary to examine every record in the associated database.
-You can use the database name option to list a specific database.
+On a large database, many dbtest operations may take a long time to complete, since every record in the associated database is examined.
+Use the database name option to list a specific database.
 The following command displays information about the uid.equality database in the dc=example, dc=com entry container in the userRoot backend.